Uniswap/org-v1/src/pages/docs/v2/index.md

 ---
-title: Uniswap Documentation
+title: Uniswap V2
 ---

 <Info>
 Uniswap V2 is currently in a testnet release, and is slated to be deployed to mainnet in 2020 Q2, pending a successful formal verification.
-Looking for <a href="https://docs.uniswap.io">V1 documentation</a>?
+Looking for <Link to='/docs/v1/'>V1 documentation</Link>?
 </Info>

 You've arrived!
 The pages that follow contain comprehensive documentation of the Uniswap V2 ecosystem.
 Briefly, Uniswap is a protocol for exchanging [ERC-20](https://eips.ethereum.org/EIPS/eip-20) tokens on [Ethereum](https://ethereum.org/).
 It eliminates trusted intermediaries and unnecessary forms of rent extraction, allowing for **fast**, **efficient** trading.
 Where it makes tradeoffs **decentralization**, **censorship resistance**, and **security** are prioritized.
 Uniswap is **open-source software** licensed under [GPL](https://en.wikipedia.org/wiki/GNU_General_Public_License).